anoma/juvix/docs/README.md

 **Introduction rule**

 A rule to introduce pairs in QTT appears in [Section 2.1.3 in Atkey's paper](https://bentnib.org/quantitative-type-theory.pdf).
-We do present the same rule in a more a more didactical way but also following the bidirectional recipe.
+We here present this rule in a more didactical way but also following the bidirectional recipe.
 Briefly, the known rule is splitted in two cases, the erased and present part of the theory, after studying the usage variable in the conclusion.
 Recall that forming pairs is the way one introduces values of the tensor product.
 One then must check the rule conclusion.
 After doing this, the types $A$ and $B$ become known facts and it makes sense to check the types in the premises.
 The usage bussiness follows a similar reasoning as infering applications.